DoggyArm/arucoCubeGen/README.md

 ## 🚀 What This Version Is Optimized For

-This iteration focuses on **print reliability first**, especially for large hollow geometry:
+This iteration focuses on **print reliability first**, especially for large hollow geometry and mating parts:

 - **No internal roof panel**
 - **No long internal bridges**
 - **No sudden floating cantilevers**
+- **No decorative overhangs**
 - **Predictable, slicer-friendly layer progression**

 All geometry changes are driven by **actual slicer layer analysis**, not heuristics.